qwp0905/functional-stream/README.md

 # functional-stream

-Stream based on functional programming for javascript/typescript.
+A stream implemented based on functional programming for javascript/typescript.